Price

 Two nights stay at Villa Atulya, which is a home-away-from-home on the beachfront, with five ocean-facing, spacious air-conditioned rooms.
 The villa is located on a quiet beach where the Indian Ocean laps at the edge of the property and local fisherman offer their catch at the door.
 There are rock pools full of colourful fish to explore and long stretches of beach for leisurely walks at sunset.
 On moonlit nights, turtles from the deep visit the sandy beach nearby to lay their eggs.

-- Early morning boat safari off the south coast to spot blue whales, the largest animal on Earth!
+- Early morning boat safari off the south coast from Mirissa or Weligama to spot blue whales, the largest animal on Earth!
 Sperm, humpback and orca whales as well as large pods of dolphins are also regular sightings.
-Season from November to April.
+IMPORTANT - Season from November to April.

 Continue further west along the southern coastline to Galle, famed for its exquisite Dutch colonial era fort.